Checkmk/checkmk/CONTRIBUTING.md

 If you *do* need a variable in the environment "scope" for whatever reason, use the form `MK_VARNAME` e.g. `MK_VERSION`

 You might often see this "scope" referred to as the *global* scope, or *shell* scope.
-This scope also contains shell builtin variables.
+This scope also contains shell built-in variables.

 ##### Script

-Variables in the *script* "scope" tend often to be mistakenly written in UPPERCASE, which gives rise to the possibility of clobbering a legitimate variable in the *environment* "scope".
+Variables in the *script* "scope" often tend to be mistakenly written in UPPERCASE, which gives rise to the possibility of clobbering a legitimate variable in the *environment* "scope".
 This can have results that are [potentially hilarious, or potentially bad](https://stackoverflow.com/q/28310594) depending on your point of view.

-For that reason, UPPERCASE variable names are strongly discouraged outside of the *environment* scope.
+For that reason, UPPERCASE variable names are strongly discouraged outside the *environment* scope.

 Instead, use lowercase, with underscores to separate words i.e. `snake_case`.